 Note that children 17 years and younger must still be registered when purchasing daily access even if they are admitted free of charge to the park.

 Park access tickets and daily cross-country ski tickets MUST be purchased on the website prior to visiting.
 Only those who pre-purchase their tickets or who have an annual card can access the park.
 It is recommended that visitors arrive early.
 For more information, contact 1-800-665-6527.
-You can also check snow conditions on the website.

 Free for those 17 and under